voidpuls/slimecrewgame/README.md

 [![Join Our Discord](https://img.shields.io/badge/Join%20Our-Discord-blue)](https://discord.gg/Ex2nZUWuHF)

-A collection over over 350 games written in HTML5
+A collection of over 350 games written in HTML5

 There are currently ```393``` games in the LupineVault.